Saas-Fee Travel Guide (Switzerland): 56 tips from restaurants to hotels8 January 2018

 Insert on your navigation: Wildistrasse 64, Saas-Fee, Switzerland (Waldhotel Fletschhorn)

 Wellness bij Aqua Allalin: Is it a cloudy day or if the wind blowing so hard, that the lifts are closed?
 Then go for a day of wellnes at Aqua Allalin in the centre of Saas-Fee.
 This wellness is located in the Wellness hostel 4000 in Saas-Fee (definitely recommended for when you want to go to Saas-Fee, but your budget doesn’t allow you to stay in the beautiful 5-star hotel The Capra).
 Relax in the sauna and in the hottub, while enjoying a view of the mountains and you’ll find yourself completely at ease!

 Panoramastrasse 1, Saas-Fee, Switzerland

 Saas-Fee Travel Tips // wallis switzerland

 This is how you get there:

-► From Amsterdam you fly to Zürich in a mere couple of hours with Swiss Air.
+► From Amsterdam you fly to Zürich in a mere couple of hours with SWISS.
 Zürich is a very nice city, so in case you have some time left you stay there for an extra night I would definitely recommend that!
 Tip: during a stop-over, stay in the trendy 25Hours hotel.

 ►The Swiss Travel Pass allows you to travel through the whole of Switzerland by train, boat and bus.
 The train ride to Brig or Visp takes about 2 hours from Zürich.
 Then from Brig or Visp you proceed to take the Bus 511 to Saas-Fee.
 Warning: the village of Saas-Fee in Wallis is car-free so make sure that you get picked up at the busstation by your hotel with an electric taxi.